mpurbo/MMPReactiveCoreLocation/README.md

 MMPReactiveCoreLocation is a reactive library for using CoreLocation and iBeacon with ReactiveCocoa.

+**Important Note:**  version 0.5 has been redesigned and rewritten from scratch and is *incompatible* with version 0.4.*.
+Documentation for version 0.4.* is still available [here](README-0.4.md).

 Features:
-* Singleton instance managing CLLocationManager(s).
-* Easy to use signals for subscribing to location updates.
-* 3 common usage patterns:
-    - global location manager for app-wide location subscription;
+* No more of that pesky delegates, all CLLocationManager's functionalities available as signals.
-    - short-lived location managers for one-time location requests;
+* Signals for location-related updates, including one-time location query.
-    - subscribing to multiple custom location managers with different specifications.
-* Easy to use signals for subscribing to iBeacon monitoring and ranging.
+* Signals for region monitoring updates, including iBeacon monitoring and ranging.
+* Signals for iOS 8 visit monitoring.
+* Signals for location manager status updates and errors.
 * Supports iOS 8 "Always" and "WhenInUse" authorization.
+* CLLocationManager automatically started and stopped when the signal is subscribed or stopped.

 ## Installation